carduglo/ManPrevTem/Readme.md

-petitive in the labor market , since my old age I do not allows me to risk such a competition , but even a person Old as I can not abandon your dreams, then with the help of my friend and great teacher Volney Homes .
+petitive in the labor market , since my old age I do not allows me to risk such a competition , but even a person Old as I can not abandon your dreams, then with the help of my friend and great teacher Volney Casas .
 We decided to do a little market research in the neighborhood where I live only to test what would be the acceptance of a junior developer , since a age be taken seriously .
 There were many of our sources